basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/quick-start.md

 ## Scala

-In this quick start guide we will run you through some examples usages of the Spark-Riak connector using the Spark Scala REPL.
+In this quick start guide we will run you through an example usage of the Spark-Riak connector using the Spark Scala REPL.

 Start Spark Scala REPL with:

 ```
 path/to/spark-shell \
 --conf spark.riak.connection.host=127.0.0.1:8087 \
---driver-class-path /path/to/spark-riak-connector-{{version}}-uber.jar
+--driver-class-path /path/to/spark-riak-connector-»VERSION«-uber.jar
 ```

 Import the following: